aymenmarjan/BufferOverflow-VulnServer/README.md

 Once we've confirmed the crash, we need to determine exactly where the crash occurs.

-After the applicatoin crashed.
-In the Debugger, `Right click` on `ESP` value in Registers section > `Follow in Dump`, then you wanna Note :
+After the application crashes in the Debugger, `Right click` on the `ESP` value in the Registers section > `Follow in Dump`, then note:

 - The first address the fuzzing begins with: (In my case `0x00AFF1F0`)